polkascan/py-substrate-metadata-docs/docs/zeitgeist/predictionmarkets.md

 ---------
 ### start_global_dispute
-When the `MaxDisputes` amount of disputes is reached, this allows to start a global dispute.
+Start a global dispute, if the market dispute mechanism fails.

 \# Arguments

 * `market_id`: The identifier of the market.

 NOTE:
-The outcomes of the disputes and the report outcome are added to the global dispute voting outcomes.
+The returned outcomes of the market dispute mechanism and the report outcome are added to the global dispute voting outcomes.
 The bond of each dispute is the initial vote amount.
 #### Attributes